CarstenMaul/ai-os/README.md

 - **Minimize**: Click the "−" button
 - **Maximize**: Click the "□" button
 - **Close**: Click the "×" button

+### App Persistence & Management
+- **Automatic Saving**: Apps are automatically saved when created or modified
+- **Session Recovery**: All apps and data restored when reopening AI-OS
+- **Start Menu Access**: Persistent apps appear in Start → All Apps submenu
+- **Lazy Loading**: Apps load only when clicked, improving performance
+- **Data Continuity**: Apps resume exactly where you left off

 ### Using System Apps
 - **Calculator**: Access via Start menu, includes keyboard support